ParamPrakash22/Data-Analytics/README.md

 # Data-Analytics
-This is a Data Analytics with python course
+This is a Data Analytics with python, SQL and Excel Repository